ekager/ekager.github.io/_posts/2018-07-26-myo-website.markdown

 Gem is Ruby's command line tool for package managing, which lets you easily install Ruby libraries and programs (referred to as Gems).

 ### Homebrew :beer:
 [Homebrew](https://brew.sh/) is package management software that allows you to easily install software on Mac via the command line.
-Get it quickly and easily by typing `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` in your command line.
+Get it quickly and easily by typing:
+ `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` in your command line.

 To update versions of all of your Homebrew installed packages, you just type `brew upgrade` and then `brew cleanup` to remove the older files.